dafny-lang/dafny/docs/_includes/Grammar.md

 ```
 is permitted; this feature is convenient for commenting out blocks of
 program statements that already have multi-line comments within them.
+Other than looking for
+end-of-comment delimiters, the contents of a comment are not interpreted.
+Comments may contain any unicode character, but see the [discussion on unicode support](#sec-unicode).

 ## Tokens {#sec-tokens}
 As with most languages, Dafny syntax is defined in two levels.
 First the stream